Witiko/doctoral-thesis/main.md

-In 2021, we used score aggregation to ensemble a diverse list of structural and semantic matching techniques in order to avoid the systematic errors of any single technique.
-We trained and evaluated our ensemble on 20 machine translation evaluation tasks.
+In 2021, we used score aggregation to ensemble a diverse list of structural and semantic matching techniques in order to avoid the systematic errors of any single technique. [@stefanik2021regressive, Section 3.3] We trained and evaluated our ensemble on 20 machine translation evaluation tasks.
+[@stefanik2021regressive, Section 3.3]

 #### Results

-We showed that our ensemble was more accurate than any single technique on 15 out of 20 machine translation evaluation tasks.
+We showed that our ensemble was more accurate than any single technique on 15 out of 20 machine translation evaluation tasks, which confirms that score aggregation is a useful technique for avoiding naïve assumptions and biases of individual semantic matching techniques.

 #### Future Work